jkunimune/Djastiz/en-Specification.md

 - **"cu"** marks an interrogative sentence, or indicates confusion when used alone;
 - **"na"** marks an imperative sentence, or indicates an implied command when used alone;
 - **"pana"** marks a polite imperative sentence, or indicates an implied request when used alone;
-- **"wa"** marks an exclamatory sentence, or indicates surprise when used alone; and
+- **"wa"** marks an exclamatory sentence, indicates surprise at the following noun phrase, or indicates general surprise when used alone; and
 - **"ke"** marks a subordinate clause.

 When these are used to mark sentences and clauses, the rest of the phrase comprises a series of _postpositional phrases_, optionally with a _predicate_ included.